Mark R. Shulman

 HIST 2036

 History is replete with rabid pogroms, merciless religious wars, tragic show trials, and even genocide.
 For as long as people have congregated, they have defined themselves, in part, as against an other—and have persecuted that other.
 But history has also yielded systems of constraints.
-So how can we hope to achieve a meaningful understanding of the human experience without examining both the wrongs and the rights?
+So, how can we hope to achieve a meaningful understanding of the human experience without examining both the wrongs and the rights?
 Should the human story be left to so-called realists, who claim that power wins out over ideals every time?
 Or is there a logic of mutual respect that offers better solutions?
-This lecture examines the history of international human rights and focuses on the claims that individuals and groups make against states in which they live.
+This lecture will examine the history of international human rights and focus on the claims that individuals and groups make against states in which they live.

 Faculty